The Mission of CEOs Against Stigma

 EDUCATE themselves and their staff about mental illness and best practices in the workplace.

-ENCOURAGE open dialogue for employees who are dealing with a mental health concern or who have family members with a mental health condition.
+ENACT policies that offer resources and treatment for employees who are dealing with a mental health condition or who have family members with a mental health concern.